All Episodes

 I mean, use my example about the Department of Education.

-That's that's what the Democrats are now becoming.
+That's what the Democrats are now becoming.

-And if you tell us when you apply for a visa, I'm coming to the U.S. to participate in pro Hamas events.
+And if you tell us when you apply for a visa, I'm coming to the U.S. to participate in pro-Hamas events.

 That runs counter to the foreign policy interest of the United States of America.